andrewcooke/choochoo/docs/cda.md

 That's a fair number of variables, but we can simplify things by:

-  * Only using data where the ride is not pedalling (where cadence is low).
+  * Only using data where the ride is not pedaling (where cadence is low).

   * Assuming that there is no wind (which would affect aerodynamic